HISTORICAL BUILDINGS

 is located in the northern part of the intersection of Nalbandyan Street and

 Main Avenue, next to Republic Square.
-Designed in 1975.
-Construction began in
+It was designed in 1975.
+Construction

 A harmonious connection has been created between the station and the Republic